Women in space: European Space Agency (ESA)

 The 2022 European Space Agency Astronaut Group had specifically invited women to join.
 They also extended the first invitation to people with disabilities (parastronauts) to apply for the group.
 Of the selected five career astronauts and one para-astronaut two are women: Sophie Adenot and Rosemary Coogan.

+Sophia Adenot became in 2026 the third woman being an ESA astronaut to go to space.